pudly/schmopera-hugo/content/articles/opera-in-the-age-of-netflix.md

 date = "2018-09-27T21:22:00-04:00"
 lastmod = "2018-10-01T09:12:00-04:00"
 publishDate = "2018-10-01T09:12:00-04:00"
-slug = "opera-in-the-age-of-netflix"
-title = "Opera in the age of Netflix"
+short_description = "What if there was a more direct way to accomplish this goal?
+What would that look like?
+To all the opera companies, self-producers, recitalists, and alike, let me offer the following suggestions." slug = "opera-in-the-age-of-netflix" title = "Opera in the age of Netflix"
 +++